You Can Now Renew Certifications Online!

 CAET Course Dates and Deadlines

-The Louisiana Board of Veterinary Medicine is pleased to announce that the certification course for CAETs will be offered on September 3rd, 2020.
-The deadline for registration is August 14th, 2020.
+The Louisiana Board of Veterinary Medicine is working on the next certification course for CAETs to be offered on February 25, 2021.
+More details will be posted once the date is confirmed.
+The deadline for registration will be February 5th, 2021.
 For more details, please visit www.lsbvm.org/caettraining.
-Call the Board office at 225-342-2176 or email at email@example.com if you have any questions about the training course.
+Call the Board office at 225-925-6620 or email at email@example.com if you have any questions about the CAET training course.